Keyboard shortcuts

 • Output formats: Terminal, JSON, and Markdown with interpretation guidance

-• Advanced features: Context-aware analysis, multi-pass processing, cache management
+• Advanced features: Context-aware analysis, multi-pass processing

 • Configuration patterns: Tailored settings for different project types